bhdicaire/macSetup/README.md

 ## What problem does it solve and why is it useful?

 You’ve been there too — setting up a new computer can be an ad-hoc, manual, and time-consuming process.
+Especially if you have a **regular** MacBook, a developper workstations and a Mac Mini Server.

+I'm not a fan of upgrading or the migration assistant as too much scruff from previously tested applications get carry over.
+I prefer a clean slate, complexity is the enemy of security.

 I wasn't happy with any of the automated setup that I came across.
 They were either overly complex or were missing features that I really wanted.

-Refer to the [documentation folder](doc/how.md) and the code for more information.
-I'm not a fan of upgrading or the migration assistant as too much scruff from previously tested applications get carry over.
-I prefer a clean slate, complexity is the enemy of security.

 ## Pre requisites